 This hike is similar to the Tall Trees Grove hike, but adds a pleasant detour along wide, sunny Redwood Creek.
-Since you'll have to wade through the creek several times this route should only be attempted in summer, when the creek is about 6–12 inches deep and easily forded.
+Since you'll have to wade through the creek several times this route should only be attempted in summer or early fall, when the creek is about 6–12 inches deep and easily forded.
 The stroll along the creek makes a nice change from hiking through the woods and provides a fresh perspective on the redwoods.
 Overall this is a much more enjoyable and memorable hike than the usual out-and-back to the Tall Trees Grove.

-The wide, shallow creekbed of Redwood Creek, so typical of Humboldt County, is the result of logging.
+The wide, shallow gravel creekbed of Redwood Creek, so typical of Humboldt County, is the result of logging.
 Erosion and floods have reshaped the stream, which probably used to run in a little channel shaded by maple trees, much like Prairie Creek.

 Here's the trailhead location in Google Maps.